EpicLukeDev/EpicLukeDev/README.md

 ### My name is Luke!

-I am a software and game developer, I use and support free and open source software... primarily ;) I also compose music and let's just say my art skills are a little... questionable.
+I am a software and game developer, I use and support free and open source software (primarily 😉).
+I also compose music/design sound and let's just say my art skills are a little... questionable.

-> I use and highly recommend Godot Engine, Visual Studio Code, Blender, DaVinci Resolve, GIMP, Krita, Libresprite, Inkscape, Nuclino, Obsidian and of course GitHub!
+> I use and highly recommend Godot Game Engine, Visual Studio Code, Blender, DaVinci Resolve, GIMP, Krita, Libresprite, Inkscape, Nuclino, Obsidian and of course GitHub!

-💻 I am currently managing an RPG collaboration project made in Godot - __come join__: https://discord.gg/fyyYMKfZYj
+💻

-🤖 I am also helping out with the awesome Nebula Discord Bot project!
+🤖 I am also affiliated with the awesome Nebula Discord Bot project!

-🌱 I’m currently learning Discord.js - https://discord.js.org/
+🌱 I’m currently trying to learn Discord.js to help out with coding Nebula - https://discord.js.org/

 🧑‍🤝‍🧑 Feel free to reach out or to friend me on Discord: `EpicLuke#1234` - __DMs always open!__